ollixx/node-red-contrib-components/README.md

 ![Components](/images/components.png)

+> Nota bene: currently, *moving* "comp use" nodes and their associated "comp start" nodes from one tab into another one using "*cut*-and-paste" does not work properly: "comp use" nodes loose their association with the moved "comp start" nodes.
+>
+> Similarly, *copying* "comp use" nodes and their associated "comp start" nodes using "*copy*-and-paste" will keep the "comp use" nodes associated with their original "comp start" nodes, not the copied ones.
+>
+> Fortunately, there is a **simple workaround** if you just want to *move* nodes: instead of using the clipboard, just *export* all nodes to be moved into a text editor, delete the originals from the workspace, switch to a new tab and *reimport* the nodes from your text editor again - that's it!
+All associations are kept and everything will work again once you have deployed your changes.
+>
+> Unfortunately, there is no such workaround if you want to *copy* flows: here, you may use "*copy*-and-paste" as usual, but will have to reassociate every "comp use" node with the copy of its original "comp start" node - there is no simpler way...

 ## Motivation
 I love node-red and I try do solve mostly every programmable problem with it.
 Some projects can get really complicated and having 20 tabs with hundreds of nodes needs some more structure.
 Components always